 "Mrs. Charles Darwin's Recipe Book" was written on the cover label of her eight by four inch book and within she wrote "Emma Darwin May 16th 1839."
 So...she started writing it just months after her wedding.

 This exquisitely illustrated book combines history and recipes.
-In addition to their modern interpretations of the recipes which generally follow the originals, there are images of each of Emma's written recipes so the reader can prepare the dish directly from her handwritten instructions or from the modern suggestions.
+In addition to their modern interpretations of the recipes, there are images of each of Emma's written recipes so the reader can prepare the dish directly from her handwritten instructions or from the modern suggestions.
 The cook book is scattered with botanical pictures and photographs of some of the completed dishes.
 The first forty pages are filled with details about the Darwins, the recipe book and some history of the period.

 The Burnt's.
 The first recipes that attracted me to the book, and the first I made, were Burnt Rice and Burnt Cream.
 How could I resist, since last year I wrote about Mary Randolph's Burnt Custard (1824, with a picture of a salamander) HERE.
 Just like the Burnt Custard and Creme Brule, the rice pudding and the custard (Cream) are cooked, then topped with sugar which is heated by an iron salamander or shovel.